nakov/Practical-Cryptography-for-Developers-Book/asymmetric-key-ciphers/the-rsa-cryptosystem-concepts.md

 In the real world, typically the RSA modulus **_n_** and the private exponent **_d_** are 3072-bit or 4096-bit integers and the public exponent **_e_** is 65537.

-For further reading, look at this excellent explanation about **how RSA works** in detail with explainations and examples: http://doctrina.org/How-RSA-Works-With-Examples.html.
+For further reading, look at this excellent explanation about **how RSA works** in detail with explanations and examples: http://doctrina.org/How-RSA-Works-With-Examples.html.

 Because RSA encryption is a **deterministic** (has no random component) attackers can successfully launch a **[chosen plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack)** against by encrypting likely plaintexts with the public key and test if they are equal to the ciphertext.
 This may not be a problem, but is a **weakness**, that should be considered when developers choose an encryption scheme.